Applelo/compotes/docs/guide/drilldown.md

 ## Accessibility

-This component inject a lot of aria attribute to ensure a good accessibility coverage:
+This component injects many ARIA attributes to ensure a good accessibility coverage:
 - Add role `menubar` on first menu
 - Set `aria-multiselectable` to `false`
 - Set `aria-orientation` to `vertical`
-- Add role `menu` to all child menu
+- Add role `menu` to all child menus
 - Disable list item role for `li` with `none` role
 - Add role `menuitem` to back and next button
 - Add `aria-expanded`, `aria-controls` to next button
-- Add a basic `id` if is not set to the menu
+- Add a basic `id` if one is not set to the menu

 ::: info
 You should add an `id` attribute to every menu inside your main menu (like the example above).
-By default, the plugin will generate an `id` attribute if it doesn't find one but to prevent `id` naming issue, I recommend to put one.
+By default, the plugin will generate an `id` attribute if it doesn't find one, but to prevent `id` naming issues, it is recommended to add one.
 :::

-The drilldown menu comes with keyboard shortcut if your focus is inside the component :
+The drilldown menu comes with keyboard shortcuts if your focus is inside the component:
 - ArrowUp: Focus to previous element
 - ArrowDown: Focus to the next element
 - ArrowLeft/Escape: Go back
 - ArrowRight: Go to the next menu if your focus is on the next button
-- Home/PageUp: Focus first of the current menu
+- Home/PageUp: Focus the first element of the current menu
 - End/PageDown: Focus last element of the current menu
-- And do a focus with first element found with the char you have pressed
+- Character keys: Focus the first element matching the character pressed

 ## Options